elves/ideas/README.md

 3. Other useful programs like `vim` asssumes that it is talking to a terminal, and will output special "escape sequences" to move the cursor, change the color of text, etc..
 The easiest way to support such programs is by embedding a terminal emulator within the web interface.
 There are many JavaScript libraries that do this; google "javascript terminal emulation".

-### Implementing the line editor's user interface using web interface ★★★☆☆
+### Use HTML to implement advanced UI features ★★★☆☆

 While the API of the line editor is deceptively simple, the line editor has a rich user interface.
 For instance, the user can use Tab to ask the shell how incomplete code may be completed - writing `println $` and pressing Tab reveals a list of all variables.
 The user can also press Ctrl-N to enter "navigation mode", which mimics a file manager.

-While it is possible for us to simply use the terminal emulation functionality in the previous subproject to show the line editor's user interface, it would be much nicer to reimplement such interfaces using web controls.
+While it is possible for us to simply use the terminal emulation functionality in the previous subproject to show the line editor's user interface, it would be much nicer to reimplement such interfaces using HTML elements.
 For instance, an actual dropdown menu for the Tab completion list can look much more natural when using the shell from the web.

-### Android app ★★★★☆
+### Elvish instance on demand ★★★☆☆

-Android is based on Linux.
-While elvish can be run on Android within a terminal emulator, it is nice to implement various UI elements using native Android elements.
-This subproject is similar to the previous one but can require quite more design work.
+Now that we have a web interface we can build a public server for people to "try out" elvish.
+We want such a public server to allow access from any user.
+However, we also want to make sure that a user does not use too much resource, and data from different users are isolated.
+This can be implemented by building containers for elvish (using e.g. [Docker](https://www.docker.com/) or [Kubernetes](http://kubernetes.io/)) and allocating them dynamically for users.

 ## Project: Introspection